Tremec TR-6060 transmission

+TREMEC sells the TR-6060 as the "Magnum" for aftermarket applications.

 Changes from T56-six speed

 The FG Falcon launch documentation describes the new gearbox: "The new synchroniser package features triple synchromesh on first and second gears, and double synchromesh on all other gears, including reverse, which has significantly reduced gear shift efforts and shift travel.

 The reduced shift travel provided by the synchroniser package has also allowed increased space for the use of larger gears, which are stronger to deliver improved torque capacity and gearbox durability.
 A new single-piece counter shaft also contributes to the greater torque capacity and durability enhancements.

 Other features of the new TR-6060 transmission include: